LowercaseCapital/TradingJournal/index.md

 title: ''
 ---

 Weclome to my terrible site.
-Here you will find what are my personal notes about trading in the SP500 (ES) futures market.
+Here you will find what are my personal notes about trading in the S&P 500 (ES) futures market.

 ![Featured](/assets/homefeature.png)